by Kristin Sinclair – March 22, 2019

-An IRA is an Individual Retirement Account that you set-up with a financial institution, often with the help of a financial professional.
-One of the first and most popular IRAs is the Traditional IRA; which is also known as the Original IRA.
-The Traditional IRA is a tax-deferred retirement savings account.
-That means you normally do not pay current income taxes on your contributions, and only pay taxes on your money later when you make withdrawals in retirement.
-By deferring taxes, any dividends, interest payments, and capital gains can compound each year without being hindered by taxes.
+An Individual Retirement Account (IRA) is a tax-favored savings or investment vehicle that you establish with a financial institution, or quite often with the help of a financial professional.
+The Traditional IRA, often referred to as the Original IRA, is one of the most popular IRAs.
+Normally you make a deductible contribution for the current tax year into your Traditional IRA.
+When you make a deductible contribution, that amount is deducted from your taxable income federal income tax purposes.
+This means you normally do not pay current income taxes on your deductible contributions, and only pay taxes later when you make withdrawals from your Traditional IRA.
+Thus, your deductible contribution becomes tax-deferred income.
+By deferring taxes, any dividends, interest payments, and capital gains can compound each year without being reduced by current taxes.
 Thus the Traditional IRA has the opportunity to grow much faster than a taxable account.
 Often retirees find themselves in a lower tax bracket than during their pre-retirement working years.
 Then the Traditional IRA funds should be withdrawn and taxed at a lower rate.

 The Traditional IRA has promising advantages for those qualified: